DavidThomasSL/LeagueTable/Documentation/AcceptanceCriteria.md

 ## Scenario: Alternative Data Source

-	Given the XML data at the URL '....xml'
-	When I pass the URL as a command line parameter
+	Given the XML data at the URL 'http://bit.ly/1kyp1Qr' When I pass the URL as a command line parameter
 	Then the data is used as an alternative data source for all existing command line parameters